 Additionally, this measure allows local towns to create additional taxes on cannabis products.
 So, towns can levy taxes up to 2 percent.

-Finally, although 5 new states (Arizona, Montana, South Dakota, Mississippi, New Jersey) all legalized some sort of marijuana legalization, New Jersey is the state to look out for.
+Finally, although 7 new states (Arizona, Montana, South Dakota, Mississippi, New York, Connecticut, and Virginia) all legalized some sort of marijuana legalization within the last year, New Jersey is the state to look out for.
 This market is described as untapped and the population in New Jersey is massive.
-So, if New Jersey implements this program fast, it is predicted that the cannabis market will make $1.5 billion within the next five years.
+Start preparing now to increase your odds of winning a New Jersey Cannabis License.